 - XenServer stability and QA: Citrix invests considerable resources in testing the stability of XenServer.
 Significant modifications to dom0 are likely to have unpredictable effects on the performance of the product, particularly if they are resource-hungry. - Supportability: the XenServer control domain is well-known to Citrix support teams.
 If it is heavily modified, dom0 becomes very difficult to identify whether the cause of the problem is a component of XenServer, or due to a supplemental pack.
-In extreme cases, customers may be asked to reproduce the problem on an unmodified version of XenServer, which can cause customer dissatisfaction with the organization whose pack has been installed.
-Similarly, when a pack author is asked to debug a problem perceived to be with their pack, having the majority of the components of the pack in an appliance VM of known/static configuration can significantly ease diagnosis. - Resource starvation: dom0 is limited in memory (maximum 752 MB) and processing power (one virtual CPU).
+In many cases, customers may be asked to reproduce the problem on an unmodified version of XenServer, which can cause customer dissatisfaction with the organization whose pack has been installed.
+Similarly, when a pack author is asked to debug a problem perceived to be with their pack, having the majority of the components of the pack in an appliance VM of known/static configuration can significantly ease diagnosis. - Resource starvation: dom0 is limited in memory (maximum 752 MB) and processing power (four virtual CPUs).
 If resource-hungry processes are installed by a supplemental pack, resource starvation can occur.
 This can impact both XenServer stability and the correct functioning of the supplemental pack.
-Note that the limitation to one virtual CPU is currently required: adding vCPUs is known to cause stability issues in certain cases. - Security: XenServer dom0 is designed to ensure the security of the hosts that it is installed on to.
+Note that Citrix does not advise increasing the number of dom0 vCPUs. - Security: XenServer dom0 is designed to ensure the security of the hosts that it is installed on to.
 Any security issues found in software that is installed into dom0 can mean that the host is open to compromise.
 Hence, the smaller the quantity of software installed into dom0 by a pack, the lower the likelihood that XenServer hosts will be compromised due to a flaw in the software of the pack.